MIND Management System

 Special Processing

-A special-processing business that had gone more than two decades without growth 3×'d its annual net-profit growth in its third year on the system.
+A special-processing business that had gone more than two decades without growth produced 3X-plus annual net-profit growth in its third year on the system.

 Results vary by company context, implementation discipline, and market conditions.